THE IRISH DIVORCE ACT

 s 22(7) Where the court varies a property adjustment order relating to land, the registrar or clerk of the court shall lodge a certified copy in the Land Registry or Registry of Deeds.

 s 23 The court will disregard the conduct of spouses when deciding whether to

 (a) include a dependent child in an order for maintenance pending suit,

-(b) make an order for periodical payments, secured periodical payments or a lump sum to a dependent child,
+(b) make an order for maintenance, secured maintenance or a lump sum to a dependent child,

 (c) vary such orders.